EbookFoundation/free-programming-books/README.md

 ### Translations

-The inclusiveness is one of our targets, so volunteers have translated many of our Contributing, How-to, and Code of Conduct documents into languages covered by our lists.
+Volunteers have translated many of our Contributing, How-to, and Code of Conduct documents into languages covered by our lists.

 - English
   - [Code of Conduct](docs/CODE_OF_CONDUCT.md)